The Moon has a special scientific, cultural, and ethical significance.

 The Guide to Lunar Science & Ethics is the starting point to preserve it.

-On June 9th, 2025, LPP shared a first version of the GLES with the participants involved in these consultations and all other interested stakeholders for their feedback.
+On June 9th, 2025, LPP shared a first version of the GLES with the participants involved in the consultations and all other interested actors.
+Based on the comments received, LPP shared a second version for a further round of feedback between July 21st and August 31st.

-On June 24th, LPP unveiled V1 of the GLES during the 68th Session of the UN Committee on the Peaceful Uses of Outer Space during a side event co-hosted with our closest partner and funder, the Open Lunar Foundation.
+On June 24th, LPP presented V1 of the GLES during the 68th Session of the UN Committee on the Peaceful Uses of Outer Space during a side event co-hosted with our closest partner and funder, the Open Lunar Foundation, receiving enthusiastic support from over 20 Member States Delegations present.

 Lunar Science & Ethics